seanavery/jetson-nano-box/README.md

 ## Procedure

 This is a pretty standard build for Nvidia newcomers like myself.
-I followed resources available from the developer nvidia documentation/forums and Jetson Hacks.
+I followed resources available from the developer nvidia [documentation/forums](https://forums.developer.nvidia.com/) and [Jetson Hacks](https://www.youtube.com/channel/UCQs0lwV6E4p7LQaGJ6fgy5Q).

 ### 0. Flash and bootup Jetson Nano

-Before we get started, make sure you have ordered Jetson Nano Developer Kit, and Samsung Micro SD card.
-Hopefully you have also have a spare monitor with HDMI port laying around.
+Before we get started, make sure you have ordered and received your Jetson Nano Developer Kit, and Samsung Micro SD card.
+Hopefully you have also have a spare monitor with an HDMI port laying around.

-The first step is to flash your SD card with Nvidia Jetpack OS, which is essentially Ubuntu with some extra software and Nvida SDKs that come pre-installed.
+The first step is to flash your SD card with Nvidia's [Jetpack](https://developer.nvidia.com/embedded/jetpack) OS, which is essentially Ubuntu with some extra software and Nvida SDKs that come pre-installed.
 Plug in the MicroSD card into your day to day computer for the initial flashing.

-Follow the [instructions](https://developer.nvidia.com/embedded/learn/get-started-jetson-nano-devkit#write) from the Jetson Nano Get Started guid to write the image to the SD card.
-It contains references for mac, linux, and windows.
+Follow the [instructions](https://developer.nvidia.com/embedded/learn/get-started-jetson-nano-devkit#write) from the Jetson Nano Get Started guide to write the image to your SD card.
+The guide includes references for mac, linux, and windows.
 Plugin the flashed SD card into the back of the device, and provide power through the Micro USB port.

 ![jetpack screen here](jetpack_logo.jpg)

 ### 1. Internet Connection and SSH

 The developer board comes with an ethernet port.
 Simply hook it up to your router.
 Keep in mind you may need to relocate your router next to your nano device or get a really long ethernet cable.

+Run this shell script on your nano device to get the LAN IP address.
+Then we can connect over ssh to the device. `ssh USERNAME@LANIP`

 ```
 NETCONF=$(ifconfig)